neil7057/all-about-autism/README.md

         * Email (required, type=email).
         * Message (required, type=textarea), maximum 280 characters.
     * Muted Text will be used as hints or for assurance on certain fields.
 This will be adjusted, if necessary, for WCAG compliance.
-    * This will allow a user to contact me if they have any queries about the NC500, our trip in particular or information to assist in planning their own adventure.
+    * This will allow a user to contact me if they have any queries about Autism or give any feedback on the site.
-    * To avoid large empty spaces and as i didn't wish to expand the form to the entire screen on laptop screens and above, I have inserted the NC500 logo either side.
-This is hidden on smaller screen sizes.
+    * A popup modal confirms when a successful email has been sent using teh emailJS service and gmail.
+    * If the message send fails then an alternative popup message is displayed.
     <br>
     <details><summary>Contact Page</summary>
     <img src="docs/readme_images/Screenshot_contact_info_page.jpg">